mongodb/docs/source/includes/steps-fts-tutorial-sequential-pagination-index.rst

             #.
 Click :guilabel:`Add Field` in the :guilabel:`Field
                Mappings` section and click :guilabel:`Add` after
-               configuring the settings for the following fields, one by one, in the :guilabel:`Add Field Mapping` window.
+               configuring the settings for the following fields, one by one, in the :guilabel:`Add Field Mapping` window :guilabel:`Customized Configuration` tab.

                .. list-table::
                   :header-rows: 1